athanasiosem/getos.c/README.md

 # Features

-getos.c is a script that tries to fingerprint the operating system of a remote host using the default TTL reply of ping.
+getos.c is an Open Source script that tries to fingerprint the operating system of a remote host using the default TTL reply of ping.
 The results are valid only if default TTL value has not been changed.
 Use at your own risk.

 # Installation